SEO is a different beast than it was back in the early 2000’s. You need a strategy that accounts for that.

 Backlinks are a pillar of off-page SEO, so we’ll stay away from those for now.

-Internal links, however, are delegated to the on-page checklist.
+Internal links, however, are delegated to on-page SEO.

-Internal links are links included in your own content leading to other pages in your website.
+Internal links are links included in your own content leading to other pages on your website.

 And like most things SEO-related, internal linking requires its very own strategy.
 As you create yours, try to break down your structure into different levels:

-Also, remember to update your links often and check for any broken links.
+Also, remember to update your links frequently and check for any broken links.
 For more on how to form an effective linking strategy and structure, click here.

 Schema’s been a buzzword for some time now.
-And in case you’re late the game now’s the time to take it seriously.
+And in case you’re late to the game, now’s the time to take it seriously.

 Technically speaking, schema is a set of microdata added to your HTML to help search engines read your page and rank it in the SERPs.